weaveworks-experiments/flux-classic/site/fluxctl.md

 ```
 Usage:
-  fluxctl select <service> [flags]
+  fluxctl select <service> [<rule name>] [flags]

 Flags:
       --env string      select only containers with these environment variable values, given as comma-delimited key=value pairs
       --image string    select only containers with this image
       --labels string   select only containers with these labels, given as comma-delimited key=value pairs
-      --name string     give the selection a friendly name (otherwise it will get a random name)
       --instance-port number     use this instance port instead of the default for the service
       --tag string      select only containers with this tag
 ```

-When you use `fluxctl select ...`, the rule is given a name (which is generated if you don't supply it).
-The name is used to remove that rule later.
-A container that matched the removed rule may remain as an instance, if it matches another rule.

 ```
 Usage:
-  fluxctl deselect <service> <rule>
+  fluxctl deselect <service> [<rule name>]
 ```

+When you use `fluxctl select ...`, the rule is given a name (which is assumed to be "default" if you don't supply it).
+The name is used to remove or alter that rule later.
+A container that matched the removed rule may remain as an instance, if it matches another rule.

 ### List services and query instances